Málaga-Costa del Sol

 They will help you to board the plane, leaving you in your seat.

 An assistant will meet you at your seat for debarkation and will help you with your hand luggage.

 If you have checked in baggage, the assistant will take you to the baggage reclaim area and from there, will take you to the meeting point.

 During transit or connecting flights

-An assistant to people with reduced mobility will provide the necessary assistance to successfully carry out the transit or transfer, including boarding, debarkation, transfer through the terminal, etc.
+An assistant will provide the necessary assistance to successfully carry out the transit or transfer, including boarding, debarkation, transfer through the terminal, etc.